jsiegenthaler/homebridge-eosstb/README.md

 * **name**: The device name.
 Set to anything you want.
 If syncName is true, the name will also be synced to the set-top box.
 Note that the set-top box name must be between 3 and 14 characters long; shorter names are expanded, longer names are truncated.
 Optional, defaults to the set-top box name.

 * **profile**: The profile name to use to load the channel list for the device.
 Optional, defaults to the Shared Profile.
 If using the Shared Profile, the device loads the first 95 channels found.
-Most cable providers offer many more than 95 channels: my provider has 483, of which I am entitled to 287.
-To ensure you have a useful channel list on your iOS device, create a profile on your set-top box, and enter the profile name in the config.
+Most TV providers offer many more than 95 channels: my provider has 483, of which I am entitled to 287.
+To ensure you have a useful channel list on your Home app, create a profile on your set-top box, and enter the profile name in the config.
 The channels will then be loaded from the profile.
 If your profile is changed to the set-top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 95.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false.

 * **channelNames**: Allows you to add unknown channel names, or to rename any channel as you wish.
 Required as some channels (e.g., Netflix) are not published on the master channel list.
-If a channel displays in your iOS device like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
+If a channel displays in the Home app like this: "Channel SV09690", then check your TV to see the channel name, and add it to the config.
 An example is provided for Netflix.
 Optional, unknown channels are displayed as "Channel xxxxxxx" where xxxxxxx is the channelId.

 * **accessoryCategory**: The accessory category.
 This changes the image on the tile in the Home app.
 Allows you to use a TV or an Audio Receiver or a Set-Top Box (default).
 Available values are:  Set-Top-Box = any of "settopbox", "stb".
 TV = any of "television", "tv".
 Audio Receiver = any of "receiver", "audio-receiver", "avr".
 Not case sensitive.
 Optional, defaults to Set-Top Box if the value is not recognised.